Long silenced by fear, Syrians now speak about rampant torture under Assad

 Syrians were tortured with ‘the tire’ and ‘magic carpet’

-One was called the “magic carpet,” where a detainee was strapped to a hinged wooden plank that bends in half, folding his head to his feet, which are then beaten.
+The tortures had names.
+One was called the “magic carpet,” where a detainee was strapped to a hinged wooden plank that bends in half, folding his head to his feet, which were then beaten.

 Abdul-Karim Hajeko said he endured this five times.
 His torturers stomped on his back during interrogations at the Criminal Security branch, and his vertebrae are still broken.